Thomas Rhett shares sweetest parenting advice for Hoda before his plaza concert

 See Thomas Rhett sing 'Star of the Show' live on the TODAY plazaPlay Video - 3:35

-As for Haley Joy and Willa Gray, Rhett liked the sound of their names together.
+As for Haley Joy and Willa Gray, Thomas Rhett liked the sound of their names together.

 "They should probably be best friends and start a band," he said.